-The Introduction to this special issue perform a dual role.
+The Introduction to this special issue performs a dual role.
 Firstly, it unpacks the main notions we bring forth through our title, specifically those of the ‘encounter’ and the ‘digital’, as well as the three words we have identified as key to digital theatre practices, namely: deployment, engagement and trace.
-Those ideas preceded the articles and documents hereinSecondly, it offers observations that span across and connect the articles and documents, identifying key trends in current critical thinking and creative practice with regard to contemporary theatre in and through the digital.
+The introduction examines how the contributors respond to those ideas, which preceded the articles and documents herein.
+Secondly, it offers observations that span across and connect the articles and documents, identifying key trends in current critical thinking and creative practice with regard to contemporary theatre in and through the digital.
 The observations that emerge suggest connections that allow us to reflect more broadly on developments to our understanding of the digital, and indeed to the larger ecosystem of performance in digital culture.

-The collection consists of five articles and three documents.Sarah Bay-Cheng offers a stimulating discussion on the circulation of digital imagery within contemporary culture, to address our current obsession with documentation in relation to memory.
+The collection consists of five articles and three documents.
+In her article, Sarah Bay-Cheng offers a stimulating discussion on the circulation of digital imagery within contemporary culture, to address our current obsession with documentation in relation to memory.
 Bay-Cheng uses Rabih Mroué’s work as a case study to argue about the dangers of mistaking the document for the act, and our mediated engagement with the digital image for political action.
 Andy Lavender studies ‘instances of theatre on and through the Internet’ to consider the matter of temporality in performance.
 Addressing a wide range of practices he asks questions around liveness and presence, to argue for a ‘distributed present’ as an important feature of online performance transactions.
 Eirini Nedelkopoulou asks how information-intensive environments shape our ways of attending (or not attending) to our experiences.
 She uses case studies by Blast Theory and Dries Verhoeven to examine how digital performances respond to that issue within the context of the attention economy.
 Rosie Klich looks at the recent proliferation of headphone technologies on stage to suggest that their popularity indicates a shift of interest from telepresence to the ‘somatosensory modalities of media technologies.’
 Klich argues that, immersed in those sonic environments, the audiences become more aware of ‘their own body schema and being in the world,’ as well as the relationship between their interior space and the external environment.
 Finally, Jennifer Parker-Starbuck identifies a trend in performance practice that uses ‘modes of mediatised channeling techniques on stage’ in order to reactivate stories that ‘bring to the fore traces of past events and people’.
 Looking at a range of relevant practices, Parker-Starbuck suggests that ‘karaoke theatre’ provides a form of twenty-first century storytelling, through which we can both remember and reactivate the past, and question our relationship to the very technologies that facilitate this ‘looping’ of time.

 The Special Issue also features three documents, each of which studies a particular practical project.
 Elena Marchevska’s document presents the activist actions of a group of ‘Singing Skopjans’ who appear unannounced to sing in politically pertinent public spaces and then use social media as a means of amplifying their message.
 Kate Sicchio and Alex McLean offer us an insight into their co-authored practice, through the piece Sound Choreography<>Body Code (SC<>BC).
-SC<>BC ‘brings choreography and computer programming together in live performance’ incorporating both human and computer actors, and engaging across dual practices, notations and bodies. , Chris Salter offers an enthralling insight into his piece Futile Labor (developed with SymbioticA and Devon Ward) that uses ‘tissue-culturing techniques to create a living machine.’
-The artistauthor employs this case study to explore ‘the relationship between the biological and digital in a post-humanist context.’
+SC<>BC ‘brings choreography and computer programming together in live performance’ incorporating both human and computer actors, and engaging across dual practices, notations and bodies.
+Finally, Chris Salter offers an enthralling insight into his piece Futile Labor (developed with SymbioticA and Devon Ward) that uses ‘tissue-culturing techniques to create a “living machine”.’
+The artist-author employs this case study to explore ‘the relationship between the biological and digital in a post-humanist context.’